Hardware for artificial intelligence: Lisp machines

-Physical neural networks

 Dataflow architecture

-Dataflow architecture processors used for AI serve various purposes, with varied implementations like the polymorphic dataflow Convolution Engine by Kinara (formerly Deep Vision), structure-driven dataflow by Hailo, and dataflow scheduling by Cerebras.
+Dataflow architecture processors used for AI serve various purposes with varied implementations like the polymorphic dataflow Convolution Engine by Kinara (formerly Deep Vision), structure-driven dataflow by Hailo, and dataflow scheduling by Cerebras.

 Component hardware

 AI accelerators

 Since the 2010s, advances in computer hardware have led to more efficient methods for training deep neural networks that contain many layers of non-linear hidden units and a very large output layer.
-By 2019, graphics processing units (GPUs), often with AI-specific enhancements, had displaced central processing unit (CPUs) as the dominant means to train large-scale commercial cloud AI.
-OpenAI estimated the hardware compute used in the largest deep learning projects from AlexNet (2012) to AlphaZero (2017), and found a 300,000-fold increase in the amount of compute needed, with a doubling-time trend of 3.4 months.
+By 2019, graphics processing units (GPUs), often with AI-specific enhancements, had displaced central processing units (CPUs) as the dominant means to train large-scale commercial cloud AI.
+OpenAI estimated the hardware compute used in the largest deep learning projects from Alex Net (2012) to Alpha Zero (2017), and found a 300,000-fold increase in the amount of compute needed, with a doubling-time trend of 3.4 months.

+General-purpose GPUs for AI

+Since the 2010s, graphics processing units (GPUs) have been widely used to train and deploy deep learning models because of their highly parallel architecture and high memory bandwidth.
+Modern data-center GPUs include dedicated tensor or matrix-math units that accelerate neural-network operations.

+In 2022, NVIDIA introduced the Hopper-generation H100 GPU, adding FP8 precision support and faster interconnects for large-scale model training.
+AMD and other vendors have also developed GPUs and accelerators aimed at AI and high-performance computing workloads.

+Domain-specific accelerators (ASICs / NPUs)

+Beyond general-purpose GPUs, several companies have developed application-specific integrated circuits (ASICs) and neural processing units (NPUs) tailored for AI workloads.
+Google introduced the Tensor Processing Unit (TPU) in 2016 for deep-learning inference, with later generations supporting large-scale training through dense systolic-array designs and optical interconnects.

+Other vendors have released similar devices—such as Apple’s Neural Engine and various on-device NPUs—that emphasize energy-efficient inference in mobile or edge computing environments.

+Memory and interconnects

+AI accelerators rely on fast memory and inter-chip links to manage the large data volumes of training and inference.
+High-bandwidth memory (HBM) stacks, standardized as HBM3 in 2023, provide terabytes-per-second throughput on modern GPUs and ASICs.

+These accelerators are often connected through dedicated fabrics such as NVIDIA’s NVLink and NVSwitch or optical interconnects used in TPU systems to scale performance across thousands of chips.